-This Monitoring Well Installation Work Plan (Work Plan) presents the scope of work to be completed to perform monitoring well installations at the State Gas Com N #1 remediation site (Site) located in the San Juan River Basin near Farmington, New Mexico.
+This Monitoring Well Installation Work Plan (Work Plan) presents the scope of work to be completed to perform monitoring well installations at the Standard Oil Com #1 remediation site (Site) located in the San Juan River Basin near Farmington, New Mexico.
 The new monitoring wells are intended to provide further delineation of petroleum hydrocarbon-impacted groundwater and more clearly define the groundwater potentiometric surface.
+One soil boring will also be completed in the former pit area to evaluate soil conditions below the area excavated when the pit was closed.